Jitender149/Jobify-2.0/README.md

 Welcome to the our project.

-# Jobify : Simpligying Your Job Search Journey with Curated Listings!
+# Jobify : Simplifying Your Job Search Journey with Curated Listings!

 ## Description